 What should you ask from a fact sheet?

 In dealing with the question, What should you ask from a fact sheet? the answer must be equally simple.
 Factsheets should be well written, have few spelling mistakes and be easy to read.
 They should be laid out well and ideally not photocopied to death.
-Well presented factsheets show the clinician cares as much about you as about the information offered.
-You can also read my introduction to factsheets article.
+This article has a reading score = 62 Well presented factsheets show the clinician cares as much about you as about the information offered.
+You can also read introduction to factsheets article.

-A Basic Toolkit – what should you ask from a fact sheet.
+The Basic Toolkit – what should you ask from a fact sheet

 As education has played an important role in extending our understanding of sciences, television has played host to horror stories and unsavoury conditions, and so we expect more for our investment.“I’ll leave it to you as you’re the expert” is no longer acceptable, the patient says, adding naively – “You are the expert.”